Census: Domestic Violence Counts

-Does this mean that over 65,000 people were victims of domestic violence on the day of count?
+Does this mean that the number of people served on Census Day were victims of domestic violence on the day of count?

 - No. Because we survey only domestic violence programs, the survey doesn’t count how many people were victims of domestic violence on the designated day.
-It records how many people sought services from domestic violence programs on September 17, 2013.
+It records how many people sought services from domestic violence programs on Census Day.
 We don’t know, definitively, how many victims of domestic violence there are on any given day because not all victims seek services immediately after experiencing abuse.

 Can we extrapolate and project what the numbers served would be if 100% of local programs participated in the Census count?

-- No. With an 87% response rate, it is not possible to extrapolate since the 13% of programs that did not participate may have been the smallest, least staffed programs, or they could be extremely large and overly busy programs.
+- No. With a response rate less than 100%, it is not possible to extrapolate since the percentage of programs that did not participate may have been the smallest, least staffed programs, or they could be extremely large and overly busy programs.
 Extrapolating the current data to project or estimate a total number of victims seeking services on this day would likely produce an inaccurate total count.
 Any attempt at extrapolation or projection would require a much closer analysis of nonparticipating programs than this study intends or attempts to make.

 This count was only on one day.
 Can I multiply it by 365 and get an average estimate of the number of victims who sought services in a year?

 - No. The Domestic Violence Counts report provides an unduplicated count of victims who seek services in just one day.
 Throughout the year, some victims might only use services once a year, while others may access support many times over the course of a year.
 In addition, most programs experience days when many victims seek services and some days when few victims seek services.
 Thus multiplying the 1-day total by 365 to create an annual number would be inaccurate.